Gluten-Free Cinnamon Sugar Brown Butter Breakfast Puffs! They taste like mini donuts and are so easy to make!

 My 4-year-old loves helping me roll these in the butter and cinnamon sugar.
 These are best right out the oven and make the perfect special breakfast treat!

 Maple Glazed Donut Muffins from Allergylicious

 For the Puffs:

-- Scoop the into prepared muffin cups, filling only 2/3 of the way.
-Overfilling them will make the puffs spill out of the pan rather than looking like puffs.
-Bake miniature muffins for 15-17 minutes or standard sized muffins for 22-25 minutes.
-When finished, muffins will feel springy to the touch and a tester inserted into the center will come out clean.
-Transfer them in their pan to a wire rack.
+- Bake mini puffs for 15-17 minutes, or standard-sized puffs for 22-25 minutes.
+When finished, the puffs will feel springy to the touch and a toothpick inserted into the center will come out clean.
+Let cool for 2-3 minutes in the pan, then transfer to a wire cooling rack.